questionlp/wwdtm_database_backport/README.md

 This wasn't an initial issue when the Stats Page was written for PHP 5 and 6, due to the middling or complete lack of proper Unicode support.
 When the application was re-written for Python 3, the database had to be updated to use the `utf8mb4` character set.
 While this doesn't completely break older versions of the Stats Page, it did lead to issues of accented and compound characters to either cause the PHP-based application to error out or not render out strings containing such characters.

+When the application encounters a string or text field, it will run `unicodedata.normalize` against the string and reduce accented characters and compound characters to the base ASCII representation as part of its processing.
+This prevents issues with PHP incorrectly rendering strings or omitting them completely.

 ## Usage

 In order to use this application, you will need a copy of the Wait Wait Stats Database based on version 4.2 or later running on MySQL 8 or newer and an instance of MySQL 5.6 or MariaDB 10 or newer as a destination.
 Older versions of the Wait Wait Stats Page application **do not** support versions of MySQL higher than 5.6 due to multiple breaking changes implemented in newer versions.